th-koeln-iet/graphs-on-grids/docs/usage/temporal_layers.md

 **NOTE**: The mentioned dimensionalities do not apply to the `GraphConvLSTM` since it uses a 5D input instead of 3D.
 It receives an additional empty channel dimension.
-Its convolution is configured to work on a single filter only, but using the same dimensions as described for the `Spatio-Temporal Convolution blocks`
+Its convolution is configured to work on a single filter only, but using the same dimensions as described for the `Spatio-Temporal Convolution blocks`.

 ## Output blocks
 Since the procedure of spatio-temporal blocks is unique, the framework provides two output layers: